 It’s important that you choose the right potency for your tolerance and expected effects.
 Delta 8 THC comes in all different potencies, from 500 mg up to 3000 mg per bottle.

-Always follow the manufacturer’s instructions when using strong delta 8 tinctures to avoid accidentally taking too much d8.
+Always follow the manufacturer’s instructions when using strong Delta 8 tinctures to avoid accidentally taking too much.

 3. Delta 8 THC Gummies

-Gummies are another popular form of cannabinoid-based extracts.
-You can find gummies infused with any cannabinoid you can think of – from CBD to conventional delta 9 THC products.
+Gummies are another popular form of cannabis extracts.
+You can find gummies infused with any cannabinoid you can think of – from CBD to conventional Delta 9 THC products.